Great Plains ecoregion: Prairie dogs

 In the Great Plains, the prairie dog is a keystone species.
 Studies comparing species abundances in areas of colonization against areas with no prairie dog colonization show clear evidence that the prairie dog does have a significant impact on its surroundings by altering vegetation and therefore affecting habitat and food availability for other species.
 There is a great mosaic of vegetative diversity within the Great Plains due to the prairie dog's extensive grazing on long grasses.
 This mosaic supports a variety of small mammals.
 In addition to altering vegetation, the prairie dog also creates habitat for many other organisms by creating extensive tunnel systems that other small mammals such as the desert cottontail, striped skunk and deer mouse use for shelter.
-A strong characteristic of keystone species is their ability to create and modify other organism's habitats and it is evident that the prairie dog does this.
-In conclusion, the prairie dog is an iconic animal species North America.
-Its close link to the ecology and structure of the Great Plains make it the defining keystone species of the ecoregion.
+A strong characteristic of keystone species is their ability to create and modify other organisms' habitats and it is evident that the prairie dog does this.

 There are several types of prairie dogs in the ecoregion, including black-tailed, white-tailed, and Gunnison's, though the black-tailed is the most abundant and widespread.